California Sexual Discrimination Attorneys

 Although closely tied, gender discrimination and sex discrimination have two separate meanings.

 Sex refers to a person being genetically male or female.
 Gender refers to the sex an individual identifies with.
-Discriminating against any employee for their sex or gender identification is equally unlawful and should be pursued with the help of an experienced employment law attorney in Beverly Hills & Los Angeles.
+Discriminating against any employee for their sex or gender identification is equally unlawful and should be pursued with the help of an experienced employment law attorney.

 What Are the Most Common Types of Sex Discrimination in California?